 Men’s fashion in the mid XX century – The 1950s

 The 1950s are widely considered as the decade where the whole “gentleman” or suit-focus fashion started to fade away.
 After the Second World War a combination of a free-minded and rebel mentality took over and this was reflected in clothing too.

 Young men started to wear the suit-like clothes a little more careless.
-The leather jacket became a “must” for men, along with the classic white t-shirt, the pleated trousers, the penny loafers, the knitted polo, and many others that revolutionized the casual dressing.
+The leather jacket became a “must” for men, along with the classic white t-shirt (learn more about t-shirt history here), the pleated trousers, the penny loafers, the knitted polo, and many others that revolutionized the casual dressing.

 Popular movies such as Grease surely come to mind when talking about 50s fashion.